flayzer1/DarkSystem/README.md

 # Known Bugs:
 - When DarkSystem crash, server does not stop.
 (Solved %90)
 - DarkSystem's experience system does not work correctly.

+# MCPE 1.2 Bugs:
+- Moving is glitchy.
+- Breaking block does not work.

 # Notes:
 - DarkSystem does not support PMAnvil map format, only support Anvil and McRegion.